What Does a Day at Preschool Look Like?

 What is the Seton Montessori Philosophy of Education?

-Combining the Montessori Method with Catechesis of the Good Shepherd, we provide a quality, affordable, spiritual education that is faithful to the Magesterium of the Catholic Church.
+Combining the Montessori Method with Catechesis of the Good Shepherd, we provide a quality, affordable, spiritual education that is faithful to the Magisterium of the Catholic Church and is meant to support parents as the primary educators of their children.

 Maria Montessori recognized the dignity of the human person within the child.
 She believed education must be an “education for life.”
 Education is not something imposed on the child, but the child must be actively involved.
 Education must take into account the developmental stage of the child, which she theorized as “planes of development,” and brief surges of interest towards a particular task, which she called “sensitive periods.”
 These periods assist the child in the development of skills such as walking, writing, speaking, or reading.